alercah/rado/lang.md

 *  `...` is the rest of the declaration.
 The syntax varies depending on the kind of declaration and may be disallowed, optional, or mandatory.

+The name and human name together are represented by the nonterminal *decl-name* in the syntax described below.

+Optionally, a declaration can be prefixed with a list of *tags*: names which serve to mark sets of entities.
+To do so, a comma-separated list of paths must appear inside `#[ ... ]` immediately in front of the declaration.
+Unlike most names, tags are always scoped to an entire module and declared implicitly.
+Thus, a multi-segment path such as `Parent.Tag` will only be required to declare a tag in another module.
+Tags occupy the same namespace as other names, and thus their names must be unique within a module.
+All entities with the same tag must have the same type.

-Some kinds of declarations can be [modified, replaced, or deleted](#overrides) in conditional blocks or modules; see the section on overrides for more details.
-A few also support fixing them to specific values.
+Some kinds of declarations can be [modified, replaced, fixed, or deleted](#overrides) in conditional blocks or modules.
 The specific effects of overriding any given kind of declaration are described below.
-Note that, in general, deleting a declaration does not truly remove it from the program; it actually replaces it with a special *null entity* of that type, so that name lookup continues to work.
-For the most part, any reference to null entities is aan error, although not always.
-The cases where they are allowed are where it is safe to remove them from the semantics without requiring manually updating each location as part of the override.
+Unless specifically mentioned, a kind of declaration cannot be fixed.

-Tags, values, and alias statements are [property statements](#property-statements) that also declare names.
-They have special properties, however, and are described in their respective sections.
-Enum (and config-enum) declarations also declare the names of their enumerator values in addition to the type.
+Enum declarations also declare the names of their enumerator values in addition to their type.

-All declarations can be declared in any module or region scope, except that modules cannot be declared inside regions.
-The gobal scope at the root of the program is considered to be a module.
+Modules, regions, and nodes all introduce scopes.
+In addition, the gobal scope at the root of the program is considered to be a module scope.
+Modules can only appear in other modules, and nodes cannot contain other scopes.
+Otherwise, any declaration can appear in any scope.
+Templates can also create scopes, and contain definitions permitted in the underlying declaration kind.
+The scope cannot be referred to from the outside, however, until it is instantiated and a copy made.

 ### Module & Region Declarations

-> Syntax: (`module` | `region`) *identifier* (*string-literal*?) (*block* | *string-literal*)
+> Syntax: *tags* (`module` | `region`) *identifier* (*string-literal*?) (*block* | *string-literal*)

 Modules and regions are declared the same way.
 They either contain a block with the statements in the module or region, or a filename denoting the file containing the code for that scope.
 The filename is always looked up relative to the directory containing the declaration, or the current working directory if the statement doesn't originate in a file (for instance, because it's added programmatically).
+There is no semantic difference between a module or region defined inline versus in another file.

 Modules and regions can both be modified; this is part of the core of the override system.
 Deleting a module or region deletes every declaration inside it.

-Replacing a module or region deletes every declaration that isn't redeclared in the replaced scope.
-If for some reason the declarations cannot be deleted, then it is an error.
+### Node Declaration

+> Syntax: *tags* `node` *decl-name* (*block*)?

+There is very little to say about a node declaration other than that it declares a node.

 ### Item Declaration

-> Syntax: `item` *identifier* (*string-literal*)? (*block*)?
+> Syntax: *tags* `item` *decl-name* (*block*)?

 An item declaration introduces a kind of state into the logic system, representing, more or less, how many of some item or trigger the player has hit.
 The optional block in the declaration can be used to declare properties of an item.
-Otherwise, by default, the player can accumulate any number of a given item (though cannot go below 0).
+Otherwise, by default, the player can accumulate any number of a given item (though cannot go below 0 or have a fractional number).

 Note that the term "item" is a bit misleading and narrow.
 An item declaration can be used to represent a wide variety of player state properties, not just in-game items.
 For instance, items can represent story progression or other event triggers, or special states that the player might acquire.
-In some cases, a flag may be more appropriate.
+In many cases, however, a flag may be more appropriate.
 The primary difference between the two is that a flag must always have some value, while an item is something that a player can acquire potentially in multiples.
 They support different functionality as a result.

-Item declarations can be overridden; when an item is deleted a null item takes its place.
-A null item can never be possessed by the player.
+Item declarations can be overridden.
+Items can be fixed to a valid quantity value; the player can never otherwise gain or lose any of that item.
+It is an error for an action to do so, even if the action is never evaluated.

+**Item declarations need some work for storing dynamic values and may get rolled into flags?**

 ### Flag Declaration

-> Syntax: `flag` *identifier* (*string-literal*)? `:` *type* *block*
+> Syntax: *tags* `flag` *decl-name* (`:` *type*)? (*block*)?

 A flag declaration is the other primary kind of state in the logic system.
-It must declare a type of `num`, `bool`, or an enum type.
+It must be of scalar type; if none is specified, then `bool` is default.
 It must always have a value, but the value can change over time.
-As a result, the block is mandatory;
-it must contain a default statement.

-Flag declarations can be overridden, but their type cannot be changed.
-A null flag cannot be referenced anywhere; flags can also be fixed.

-### Inventory Declaration

-> Syntax: `inventory` *identifier* (*string-literal*)? (*block*)?

-An inventory is an abstract container that can store items of multiple different kinds.
-It's used in conjunction with the `inventory` property on items to allow multiple different items to share a common capacity.
+If not specified, the default value is `false` for `bool` flags, or `0` for `num` flags, but a default must be specified for enum flags.

+Flag declarations can be overridden.
+Flags can be fixed; a fixed flag's value cannot be changed through any means and it is an error for an action to attempt nt items to share a common capacity.
 The optional block can contain property statements.
 The default maximum quantity is 1.

-Inventory declarations can be overridden.
-It's an error for an item to use a null inventory for its capacity.

 ### Function Declaration

-> Syntax: `fn` *identifier* (*string-literal*)? (`(` list(*identifier* (`:` *type*)?) `)`)? (`->` *type*) = *expression*
+> Syntax: *tags* `fn` *decl-name* (`(` list(*identifier* (`:` *type*)?) `)`)? (`->` *type*) = *expression*

 A function declaration introduces a new function which can be used in expressions.
 A function can have an argument list, or it can be omitted.